shyamsmps/dsa/src/algo/Patterns.md

 Can be adapted via sliding window + local evaluation.

 ## 9. Monotonic Stack (Advanced but part of arrays)
-When to Use
+### When to Use

-When finding:

-Next greater element

-Next smaller element
+If a problem asks, for each element, about the nearest/consecutive element on left or right side of an array that breaks a comparision condition like less than, greater than etc.

+- Next/previous greater/smaller element
+- Consecutive elements satisfying a condition
+- How far can you go until ..
-Span / stock span problems
+- Span / stock span problems

-Key Idea
+### Key Idea
 Use stack that keeps indices in monotonic order.

-Example Problems
+### Example Problems
-1. Next Greater Element
+1. **Next Greater Element**

-For each element, find the next greater to the right.
+For each element in the array, find the Next Greater Element (NGE) — the first element to the right of the current element that is strictly greater than it.

-2. Daily Temperatures
+2. **Stock Span**
+Given an array of integers where each element represents the price of a stock on a given day, compute the stock span for each day.
+The span of a stock’s price on a given day is defined as the maximum number of consecutive days (ending on that day) for which the price of the stock was less than or equal to today’s price.

+1. **Daily Temperatures**
 When will you see a warmer day?

-3. Asteroid Collision
+1. **Asteroid Collision**
 Simulate collisions with a stack.

-4. Largest Rectangle in Histogram
+1. **Largest Rectangle in Histogram**
 Classic stack-based area problem.

-5. Trapping Rain Water
+1. **Trapping Rain Water**
 Use two pointers or monotonic stack.

 ## 10. Matrix Traversal Patterns